minio/docs/source/operations/concepts/thresholds.rst

 Object Names in MinIO are restricted primarily by the local operating system and filesystem.
 Windows and some other operating systems restrict file systems with certain special characters, such as ``^``, ``*``, ``|``, ``\``, ``/``, ``&``, ``"``, or ``;``.

-The above list is not exhaustive and may not apply to your operating system and filesystem combination.
+This list is not exhaustive and may not apply to your operating system and filesystem combination.

 Consult your operating system vendor or filesystem documentation for a comprehensive list for your situation.